Your Prescription for How to Become a Pharmacy Technician

 - 10 Things You Need to Know Before Working in a Pharmacy

-- What Is a Pharmacy Technician, Anyway?
-A Glimpse Behind the Counter
+- What Does a Pharmacy Technician Do?
+A Closer Look Behind the Counter

 - Pharmacy Technician Requirements: Is Certification Worth It?